coilysiren/lynncyrin.github.io/_posts/2016-06-12-social-combat-rules-of-engagement.md

 1. Aim for **the retribution for some problem behavior to be related to fixing it.** For example, many TERFs primary crime is harassing trans women.
 Mass blocking (that is: blocking them, all their followers, and distributing said blocks to your friends) TERFs is the perfect retribution, as it (in an ideal system) completely removes TERFs ability to commit the crime in the first place.
 As a counter example, imagine someone is being biphobic in a private chat with you.
 Not proclaiming the sins of all bisexuals on a large platform held up by their followers, but being pointedly rude to you, in a private setting.
 This is a very poor case for mass blocking, particularly so if its the person's followers aren't also biphobic.

 2. Understand that **personal retribution and community retribution must often be kept distinct.** If you are, for example, extremely sensitive to (ex: cultural appropriation), you might want to completely stop associating with an entire group of people because of it.
 That is entirely within your right to do!
 But do acknowledge that often not everyone you know will have the same degree of negative opinion about (cultural appropriation), so you should think of how you want your community to respond distinctly from your personal response.
+Also it is important to be aware of of how influence and scale plays into this.
+The more followers you have (ex: 10,000 as opposed to 300) the more likely it is that a personal dispute will escalate into a community issue.

 3. **Do not assume that someone shares all, or any, oppressive / rude / vulgar opinions / behaviors** with someone simply because they associate with them (that is, because they follow them).
 "X person was racist, so they're a racist..." yes, "...and everyone who follows them is a disgusting racist too" no. Allowing all the issues that a person could have to be "infectious" in this manner will simply lead to a world where everyone is bad, and nobody has any friends.
 If you think a entire group of people shares an opinion due to an association, you need to give it serious thought before you start handing out indictments to everyone.